Breaking down: Rate-limiter, non-blocking operations, scheduler Go vs Java | Concurrency part 4

 Rate‑Limiter

-// Go: Simple rate limiter using a channel and ticker
+// Go: simple rate limiter using a channel and ticker

 package main